garevna/Modals/README.md

-Custom modal windows using callback functions
+Custom modal windows using callback functions.
 It's necessary to create wrappers for usability of this methods